MatthewLeoLaporte/RNNs-learn-robust-policies/results-2.md

 Note that the grey violins are the std 0.0 condition, which is being compared with one of the other conditions (1.0 amp curl, or 0.04 amp constant)

 - Baseline (train std 0.0) still sees some variation between context inputs — often at negative contexts.
 This is OK since the context input drives a network even that has not optimized to use it for anything, especially outside the range (0-1) that it was trained on.
+- [ ] When publishing these, generate the grey/baseline sets as separate figs, use `get_underlay_fig` to remove their axes etc, export to images, and then composite them as images

 #### Trained on curl fields